 Prerequisite: TH201.
 Examines some of the ways composers have sought to present aspects of Christ's person and work through music.
 Enrollment limited to 15 students.
-IC and Economic Justice (3.00 cr.)
+IC

-TH383 Christian Faith
+TH383 Christian Faith and Economic Justice

 Prerequisite: TH201.
 A commitment to social justice is integral to the fully Christian and human life.
 Students explore the meaning of this claim and investigate the contours of a theologically-informed response to human suffering and material poverty.
 Readings are drawn from Scripture and from different strands and periods within the Christian tradition.
 Themes addressed include the Kingdom of God; the relationship between Christian love and social justice; the preferential option for the poor; and the spiritual and moral significance of encountering poverty.
 Students also study modern exemplars who embody a Christian commitment to social justice.
-IC (Formerly TH325)
+IC